Academic Support Center

 Students are encouraged to discuss a complaint with their Access Specialist.
 The Access Specialist and student will discuss the complaint with faculty member and/or department chair/associate dean/provost in an attempt to resolve the complaint, within ten (10) workdays.
 Most complaints can be positively resolved and/or mediated with the Access Specialist involvement.

 If an agreement cannot be reached in Level I, a student or faculty member may file a written (letter format and/or email) complaint with the Director of the Academic Support Center.

 The complaint must address the following:

-- Date of complaint
+- Date of complaint.

-- Nature and scope of the complaint
+- Nature and scope of the complaint.

-- Steps taken to resolve complaint
+- Steps taken to resolve complaint.

-- Discuss the outcome, including the area(s) unresolved
+- Discuss the outcome, including the area(s) unresolved.

-The Director of the Academic Support Center, along with a designated a committee of at least two faculty and one ASC/DAC staff member, will conduct a thorough investigation that offers to all interested persons an opportunity to submit evidence relevant to the complaint.
+The Director of the Academic Support Center, along with a designated committee of at least two faculty and one ASC/DAC staff member, will conduct a thorough investigation that offers all interested persons an opportunity to submit evidence relevant to the complaint.